pub struct NsTable {

 §How to deduce a namespace’s byte range

-In order to extract the payload bytes of a single namespace N
+In order to extract the payload bytes of a single namespace N from the

-block payload one needs both the start- and end-indices for N
+block payload one needs both the start- and end-indices for N.

-for clarification.
+See Self::ns_range for clarification.
 What follows is a description of

-what’s implemented in Self::ns_range
+what’s implemented in Self::ns_range.

 the table.

-] or any other reason), that entry’s end-index still defines
+[NamespaceId] or any other reason), that entry’s end-index still defines

-.
-This rule guarantees that both start- and
+the start-index of N. This rule guarantees that both start- and

-can be read from a constant-size byte
+end-indices for any namespace N can be read from a constant-size byte

 range in the namespace table, and it eliminates the need to traverse an